leesolway/aa-opcalendar/README.md

 ```

 ### Ingame event visibility and categories
 On default the ingame events you import have no visibility filter and no category.
-This means they will be visible for everyone.
+This means they **will be visible for everyone**.

 If you wish to add a visibility filter or a category similar to the manual events simply go to the `admin panel -> Ingame event owners` and select a filter and a category for the owner.